nikkidhanjal/MCA-2019/README.md

 <h1>WEEK8: Music as Sound</h1>
 The fundamental difference between waveforms and spectograms is that waveforms present data in a graph of time against amplitude, whereas spectograms present data in a graph of time against frequency.
 Waveforms only include basic information about amplitude, such as when audio is loud and quieter, but not much else.
 Spectograms, on the other hand, show more information about the sound, such as frequency, which represents pitch.
+For example, using the third song example, "ID_03", the heat mappings against pitch show a lot of the frequencies are within the middle frequency range.